 All businesses -- from hotels to museums to nightclubs -- can reopen.

 Travel within Wales and the rest of the UK is permitted, as is travel abroad under the traffic light system.

-Face coverings are still required by law in certain indoor settings, but not in hospitality venues.
+Face coverings are still required by law in certain indoor settings, including public transport, but not in hospitality venues.